-Android Auto will allow you to navigate your phone easily and safely while you’re driving.
-You can play your favorite songs, answer incoming calls, and check the daily news and weather while on the road.
-If the app is not supported on your phone or you're unable to use it with your car’s stereo, refer to your car manufacturer's manual for details.
+Android Auto allows you to navigate your phone easily and safely while you’re driving.
+You can play your favorite songs, answer incoming calls, and check the daily news or weather while on the road.
+If the app is not supported on your phone or you're unable to use it with your car, refer to your car manufacturer's manual for details.

 Message Us start an online chat with Samsung

 1-800-SAMSUNG Mon – Sun: 8AM – 12AM (EST)

 Call or Text Us Call Us

 Mobile 8 AM - 12 AM EST 7 days a week

 Home Electronics & Appliance 8 AM - 12 AM EST 7 days a week

 IT/Computing 8 AM - 9 PM EST 7 days a week